Armie Hammer On Stage - Theater Credits, Bio and Tickets

 Other recent Hollywood films in Mr. Hammer's résumé include "Entourage" and the role of Illya Kuryakin in "The Man from U.N.C.L.E." in 2015, "Nocturnal Animals" and "Mine" in 2016, "Final Portrait" and voicing the role of Jackson Storm in Disney-Pixar's "Cars 3" in 2017, "Sorry to Bother You," "Hotel Mumbai," and "On the Basis of Sex" in 2018, and "Wounds" in 2019.
 Arguably his most critically acclaimed performance to date was his role as Oliver in the 2017 film "Call Me By Your Name," earning him a nominations for 'Best Performance by an Actor in a Supporting Role in a Motion Picture' at the 2018 Golden Globes.

 The Second Stage Theater production of Young Jean Lee's Straight White Men at the Hayes Theater from June 29 through to September 9, 2018, marked Mr. Hammer's Broadway debut.
-He returns to the Great White Way for the Broadway premiere of Tracy Letts' The Minutes at the Cort Theatre from February 25 through June 14, 2020.
+He returned to the Great White Way for the Broadway premiere of Tracy Letts' The Minutes at the Cort Theatre on February 25, 2020 and was scheduled to continue through June 14.
+However, due to the COVID-19 pandemic, this production has now been postponed.